 Cost of travel

 You can travel in Thailand on a backpacking budget of about $30 USD a day (which is €27 or £20).
-This assumes you stay in either hostels or basic guesthouse rooms and avoid eating only at tourist restaurants (eat at local eateries or street stalls instead).
+This assumes you eat local and stay in hostels or basic guesthouses.

-The cheapest parts of Thailand are the center and the north.
-In Chiang Mai, for example, you can still find dorm beds starting at $4, while the cheapest private room might be about $7 here.
-If you’re on a shoestring budget, you could potentially survive on $20/day in central or northern Thailand.
+The center and the north of Thailand are the cheapest.
+In Chiang Mai, for example, you can still find dorm beds starting at $4 a night, while the cheapest private room might be about $10 here.
+A shoestring budget of $20/day is possible in central or northern Thailand.

-Things are more expensive in the south however, especially along the popular coasts and islands.
+Things are more expensive in the south, especially on the coasts and islands.
 Prices on Phi Phi Island, for instance, have drifted towards the mid-range, with dorm beds costing around $20 and a basic private room around $40 there.
-Newer purpose-built hostels in Bangkok charge around $15 for a bed per night—still cheap by Western standards but somewhat expensive for Southeast Asia.
+Even a budget traveller might see their expenses approach $50/day in the south, potentially more if you like to treat yourself.

-You can find a lot more cost of travel details, including charts, in my Southeast Asia cost of travel overview with up-to-date prices for 2017.
+My Southeast Asia cost of travel overview has charts and up-to-date prices for 2017.

-On the west coast (such as in Krabi, Koh Phi Phi or Koh Lanta), rains start becoming more frequent around May and lasts roughly until October.
+On the west coast (such as in Krabi, Koh Phi Phi or Koh Lanta), the monsoon lasts longer.
+Rains start becoming more frequent around May and last roughly until October.
 It’s low season on the west coast during this time.

-On the east coast (e.g. Koh Samui, Koh Tao), the rainy season runs from September and lasts a little longer, until December.
+On the east coast (e.g. Koh Samui, Koh Tao), the rainy season runs from September until December.

-The weather can still be entirely acceptable in the shoulder or even offseason.
-For example, I spent extensive time on the west coast in May and it was fine—barely a drop of rain, and just wonderful sunshine throughout.
-I’ve been on the east coast in December and it was great.
-On another trip I was in the north for the whole of October, smack in the middle of the rainy season, but had only a few rainy days.
+Keep in mind though that even in the rainy season, it won’t literally rain all the time.
+For example, I spent extensive time on the west coast in May and it was fine with barely a drop of rain.
+I was on the east coast in December and it was mostly fine.
+On another trip, I was in the north in October, but had only a few rainy days.
 The rice fields were lush and green.

+Still, it’s possible to get quite unlucky.
 If you have just a week to spend in Thailand and need it to be ‘perfect’, you’ll probably want to target the main tourist season (roughly December to February).
-But if you’re travelling longer you can worry about the season a bit less, as a rainy day or two will probably have less of a dramatic impact on your travel plans.
-One of the nice things about tropical showers is that while they’re intense they are also often short-lived, and things dry up pretty quickly.
-Travelling outside of high season means fewer crowds and often lower prices, so there are really just different pros and cons to every time of year.
+If you’re travelling longer you can worry a bit less, as a rainy day here and there will probably have less of a dramatic impact on your travel plans.

-In closing, these are a few places that might be less compelling to the independent traveller (if you ask me)…
+In closing, these are a few places that might be less interesting to the independent traveller (if you ask me)…

 - Patong (and much of Phuket).
 Overdeveloped, overpriced and, well… full of idiots.
 Within minutes after arriving I saw a drunk shirtless man stumble into a McDonald’s repeatedly yelling “GIVE ME A FUCKING BURGER!”.
 This basically set the tone for Patong, and I didn’t feel much at home here.

 - Koh Samui – a beautiful island, though most people fly in here directly and don’t leave their upmarket resorts, making the island a little uninteresting if you’re not on a package holiday.
-Go to nearby Koh Tao for a vibrant/developed but still pleasant island.
+Go to nearby Koh Tao for better vibes.

 - South-East Asia Itinerary Suggestions – For 2 Weeks To 2 Months